powersync-ja/powersync-js/packages/drizzle-driver/README.md

   todosRelations
 };

-// As an alternative to manually defining a PowerSync schema, generate the local PowerSync schema from the Drizzle schema with `toPowerSyncSchema`:
+// As an alternative to manually defining a PowerSync schema, generate the local PowerSync schema from the Drizzle schema with the `DrizzleAppSchema` constructor:
-// import { toPowerSyncSchema } from '@powersync/drizzle-driver';
+// import { DrizzleAppSchema } from '@powersync/drizzle-driver';
-// export const AppSchema = toPowerSyncSchema(drizzleSchema);
+// export const AppSchema = new DrizzleAppSchema(drizzleSchema);
 //
 // This is optional, but recommended, since you will only need to maintain one schema on the client-side
 // Read on to learn more.